 Overlapping duties refer to the assignment of similar tasks or responsibilities to multiple employees or teams, resulting in confusion, redundancy, and inefficiency.
 Overlapping duties occur when multiple employees are responsible for the same tasks, leading to confusion.
 Overlapping duties causes frustration and competition, hindering collaboration and efficiency.
 Overlapping duties are mainly as a result of unclear job descriptions, lack of coordination, and rapid organizational changes.

 Overlapping duties result into conflicts as employees vie for control and recognition in the workplace.
 Overlapping duties bring inefficiency, duplication of efforts, and increased stress.
 Managers combat this effect by streamlining job roles and ensuring clear communication about responsibilities.
-According to Kate Dagher (2021), overlapping responsibilities waste time, hinders the progression of projects, and creates frustration among the team.
+According to Kate Dagher (2021), overlapping responsibilities waste time hinders the progression of projects and create frustration among the team.
 Streamlining duties promotes efficient resource utilization, supporting organizational efficiency and effectiveness.

 18. Poor Feedback Mechanisms